Since, non è tutto rose e fiori — literally: it’s not all roses and flowers.

 So, the answer is yes, you could but make sure you study and are motivated enough.

-How many words do you need to speak Italian?
+How many words do you need to speak in Italian?

 First of all, a language is not only made of words.
 If you just need to learn words, why not just grab a dictionary?

 It’s probably because you don’t just want to learn words in isolation.

 Languages are powerful tools made of words, grammar, idioms, expressions, culture, traditions, gestures, etc.